 Accept your dog’s forgiveness

-Remember how I totally forgot my husband’s action?
+Remember how I forgot what my husband did?
 That’s how your dog feels right now.
-Dogs live in the moment, and do not dwell in the past!
+Dogs live in the moment, not in the past!
 Your dog forgives you, loves you, and wants you to be free from self-hatred, guilt, and pain.
 Your dog wants you to be happy – he lived to make you happy!
-Don’t rob your dog.
 Forgive yourself, and let your dog rest in peace.

 Learning how to forgive yourself is a process that takes time.
 Allow yourself to grieve, and let the child in you believe that your dog is in heaven.
 Your dog has already forgiven you a million times over, and is watching you with love and compassion.